MKanko/copious/README.md

 1) Fork and clone this repo.
 2) Run npm install.
-3) Run rake start to servers.
+3) Run rake start to start servers.
-4) Navigate to localhose:3000
+4) Navigate to localhost:3000
 ___________________________________________________________________

 Contributors Guide: